loerac/Wii_Nunchuck/README.md

 # Wii_Nunchuck
-A simple I2C program to read in the accelerometer, joystick, and buttons
+A simple I2C program to read in the accelerometer, joystick, and buttons off of a Wii Nunchuck